EricHogue/EricHogue.github.io/_posts/2021-05-28-2-NorthSec-Badge-ReverseEngineeringFlags.md

 re101.elf: ELF 32-bit LSB executable, Tensilica Xtensa, version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

 I tried to open the file in [Ghidra](https://ghidra-sre.org/), but it failed to detect the language of the program.
 I looked for [Xtensa](https://en.wikipedia.org/wiki/Tensilica) in the list, but it wasn't there.
-I search for how to read XTensa in Ghidra and quickly came across [a module that could read it](https://github.com/yath/ghidra-xtensa).
+I search for how to read Xtensa in Ghidra and quickly came across [a module that could read it](https://github.com/yath/ghidra-xtensa).
 I installed the module and tried to reload the binary.
 This time it worked.

 I found `app_main` function and started to read it.